syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-'#NUM!' - occurs when probability is equal to or less than zero and when probability is equal to or greater than one.
+'#NUM!' - occurs when probability is equal to or lesser than zero and when probability is equal to or greater than one.

 '#VALUE!' - occurs when probability or degFreedom1 or degFreedom2 is non-numeric.